-Grubs are bad for potted plants because they damage plant roots.
-They grow into beetles that will eat plant leaves and stems, causing even more damage.
-You can get rid of grubs by removing them from the soil.
-You can also use beneficial nematodes and spores.
+Grubs are bad for potted plants because they feed on the plant roots and damage them.
+The grubs grow into beetles that eat plant leaves and stems causing more damage.
+You can hand pick grubs from the soil and put them in soapy water.

-But why are grubs so bad, and how can you solve the problem?
+But why are white grubs in pots so bad, and how can you solve the problem?
 Let’s look at how to keep your potted plants safe from grubs.

 How do grubs harm potted plants?